-There are three run options in the P# script editor:
+There are four run options in the P# script editor:

-- Run executes the current script, creates columns and tables but does not save anything.
+- Run and Save executes the current script, creates columns and tables but does not save anything.

-- Run with saving saves all new and modified signals to the database.
+- Save Saving columns saves all new and modified signals to the database.
 Typically, while scripting only Run is used to test the script.
-Once the script is finished and generates proper results, Run with saving can be used to keep results.
+Once the script is finished and generates proper results, Save Saving columns can be used to keep results.

 - Run using scenario run lets the user choose an already saved scenario.
 The script is then executed using the values stored in that scenario, rather than the normal values, as stored in the database.
-If not all of the signals used in the current script are part of the selected scenario, PetroVisor will use the normal ones then.
-Note: If none of the signals is saved as part of the selected scenario, PetroVisor will take all signals from the normal database.
+If not all of the signals used in the current script are part of the selected scenario, the system will use the normal ones then.
+Note: If none of the signals is saved as part of the selected scenario, the platform will take all signals from the normal database.
 The results will then be similar to those gained from using the simple Run option.